 Method acting is one of the most widely used acting methods out of the 8 most popular acting techniques.
 When people think about method acting, they often think of actors like Heath Ledger, Marlon Brando and others who immerse themselves into role and often find their characters seeping in to their life off-screen.
 While method acting often does involve actors going to extreme lengths to immerse themselves into their roles, there is actually a lot more that comes with method acting and we will discuss that more below.
-We are going to explore method acting in detail and show how well-known actors use this method acting to deliver amazing performances.
+We are going to explore method acting in detail and show how well-known actors use this method to deliver amazing performances.

 What is Method Acting?

-The goal for method acting is natural, realistic performances where the physicality and the emotion of the actor is unaffected and truthful in its delivery.
+The goal for method actors is natural, realistic performances where the physicality and the emotion of the actor is unaffected and truthful in its delivery.
 While giving an emotionally expressive acting performance, method acting recommends five key elements:

 - “As if,”